Helianthus annuus L.

 Bloom Time: August to September

-Helianthus annuus is an annual herb, up to 10 feet (3 m) tall, with an erect, unbranched, rough-soft-hairy stem.
-The leaves are broad, coarsely toothed, rough and mostly alternate, up to 15 inches (40 cm) long.
+Helianthus annuus is an annual herb with an erect, unbranched, rough-soft-hairy stem that grows up to 10 feet (3 m) tall.
+Leaves are broad, coarsely toothed, rough, mostly alternate, and up to 15 inches (40 cm) long.
 The flower is up to 15 inches (40 cm) in diameter and is actually a flower head of numerous small individual 5-petaled flowers (florets).
-The outer flowers which resemble petals are called ray flowers.
+The outer flowers, which resemble petals, are called ray flowers.
 The flowers in the center of the head are called disk flowers.
-The ray flowers are tongue-like and yellow in color, and the disk flowers are small, tubular and brownish.
-The fruit is long, flat-oval, slightly angular, smoothly haired–virtually glabrous cypsela, usually tipped with 2 withering bristles.
+The ray flowers are tongue-like and yellow, while the disk flowers are small, tubular, and brownish.
+Fruits are long, flat-oval, slightly angular, smoothly haired–virtually glabrous cypsela, and usually tipped with two withering bristles.

 How to Grow and Care